Alcantor/LotusECU-T4e/README.md

 encountered some packet loss issues.
 This is likely due to a firmware bug that occurs when a large amount of data is being transferred.

-The [CANable] (with CandleLight firmware) is better, but it necessitates the use of another version of python-can (gs_usb).

-The [CANable 2.5] firmware makes the CANable adapter very reliable, so it’s becoming a good option.
+The [CANable] (with CandleLight firmware) is better.
+On Windows, also install the [python-can-candle] module.
+The [CANable 2.5] firmware is also worth a try.

 The [IXXAT] USB-to-CAN Adapter is easy to use and reliable but expensive.